LiskArchive/lips/proposals/lip-introduce-events-and-add-events-root-to-block-headers.md

 We define the following notation to emit events during the block processing.

 - `emitEvent(moduleID: bytes, typeID: bytes, data: bytes, topics: list[bytes])`: emit an event and add it to the events tree as explained [above](#events-tree).
 The event index and the relevant default topic are added automatically.
 - `emitPersistentEvent(moduleID: bytes, typeID: bytes, data: bytes, topics: list[bytes])`: emit an event and add it to the events tree as explained [above](#events-tree).
 The event index and the relevant default topic are added automatically.
-This event can only be emitted during the command execution stage and is not removed from the events tree if the command execution fails.
+If the event is emitted during the command execution stage, it is not removed from the events tree if the command execution fails.
+Otherwise, it works exactly as `emitEvent`.

 ## Backwards Compatibility